Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 root's left child contains all search keys that begin with a 0 bit, while the right child contains all search keys that begin with a 1 bit.

-A prefix tree can be searched by starting at the root node, and moving to the left child if the first bit of a search key is 0, or the right child if the first bit is 1.
+A prefix tree can be searched by starting at the root node and moving to the left child if the first bit of a search key is 0, or the right child if the first bit is 1.
 This is then repeated for the second bit, third bit, and so on until the search either terminates at a leaf node (which may or may not be for the desired